 In layman’s term:

-- Families are not always aware of the timelines, shortages of health professionals (PT, OT, Speech) within the BCW program and lack of funding, which can add a considerable amount of time to the ever-closing window of opportunity in healthy child development.
-Once referred, BCW has 45 days to evaluate and then another 45 days to develop an IFSP and initiate services.
-Due to the lack of providers willing to serve within the BCW program, it is possible for timelines not be met.
+- Families are not always aware of the timelines, shortages of health professionals (PT, OT, Speech) within the BCW program, and lack of funding, which can add considerable time to the ever-closing window of opportunity in healthy child development.
+Once referred, BCW has 45 days to evaluate and then another 45 days to develop an IFSP and initiate services, if your child qualified.
+The efficiency of the program varies by county, though they must all operate within the government-mandated timelines.

 - When seeking early intervention services via Babies Can’t Wait, you have the option not to provide your insurance information.
 If your child qualifies for early intervention, services cannot be withheld because of this.
-Be aware you may be responsible for payment based on a sliding fee scale, but you can then seek additional private services using your insurance.
-This results in your child receiving services from multiple providers (i.e. – therapist assigned to you by BCW + the therapist you’ve sought on your own).
+Be aware that you will be responsible for payment based on a sliding fee scale (cost-participation %).

-- If there is a need for multiple therapies, BCW functions via a collaborative model (vs. a medical model) where, for example, a physical therapist will consult with a speech therapist to provide therapeutic speech techniques during the physical therapy session.
+- If there is a need for multiple therapies, BCW functions via a primary service provider/collaborative model (vs. a medical model) where, for example, a physical therapist will consult with a speech therapist to provide therapeutic speech techniques during the physical therapy session.
 In this instance, speech therapy would not be provided by a speech therapist.
-Additionally, it is not unusual for a child to receive services by a special instructor (often a former classroom teacher) in lieu of skilled therapist due to shortages in BCW providers.
+Additionally, it is not unusual for a child to receive services by a special instructor (a bachelor or master’s level education) in lieu of a skilled therapist due to shortages in skilled providers (OT, PT, ST).

-- Other options in paying for all therapies needed outside of BCW includes the Katie Beckett Deeming Waiver which provides funding regardless of household income through Medicaid.
-Using this waiver, offers the opportunity for your child to receive services via a medical model, where each discipline evaluates and provides treatment to the child as needed.
+- Other options in paying for all therapies needed outside of BCW include the Katie Beckett Deeming Waiver, which provides funding regardless of household income through Medicaid.
+Using this waiver offers your child the opportunity to receive services via a medical model, where each discipline evaluates and provides treatment to the child as needed.

-- BCW is most beneficial for families without insurance, those who do not qualify for the Katie Beckett Deeming Waiver, families’ whose insurance does not cover their child’s specific diagnosis, or those who have a very high deductible.
-Our blog details 10 Questions to Ask When Contacting Your Insurance Company About Speech-Language Therapy.
+- BCW is most beneficial for families without insurance, those who do not qualify for the Katie Beckett Deeming Waiver, families whose insurance does not cover their child’s specific diagnosis, those with a high deductible, children whose insurance provider’s network is lacking, or families with mobility or transportation concerns.